-□Understand the Application.
+- Understand the Application.
 Go to www.character.org.
-Click on Schools of Character, then Application.

-☐ Understand the scoring.

-Each Principle narrative is scored from 1 to 4.
-You need an average of 3.3 (no 2's, please).

-□ Understand the 11 Principles.
+Click on Programs/Schools of Character, then click on "Preview the Application." - □Understand the Scoring. - Each Principle narrative is scored from 1 to 4.
+You need an average of 3.3 (no 2's, please). - ☐ Understand the 11 Principles.